Mjz86/c_colon/mcc.md

 or at most a " the catch block cannot caputure a variable that might be dropped in the try block , try copying that variable before the try block to ensure it will not be an output of a throwing function"( the `inout` or out function  arguments  will  have an uninitialized state or qualifier  on that functios throw path in the caller, when used , the same qualifier set per expression rule will make that expression ill formed).

-in contrast to C colon ( which allows all of these c++ style things) , Express colon does not have operator overloadding,and also function overloadding,  and template specilizations, and only allows simple template declarations ( like the c++ auto concept constraint prameters),
+in contrast to C colon ( which allows all of these c++ style things) , Express colon does not have operator overloadding,and also function overloadding,  and template specializations, and only allows simple template declarations ( like the c++ auto concept constraint prameters),

-this isnt really a safety problem,  but an error massage problem,
+this isn't really a safety problem,  but an error massage problem,

 if express colon wants readable error massages in its express colon module,  it needs to have less type anotations necessary to show that error message,  and therefore,  much type information would not be shown because the function name and at most the namespace would be sufficient for its detection.